synup/ji/consul_pyconfig/README.md

 Key Naming:
 ```
 Use underscores to separate words inside the key name.
-     Use lower case letters.
+     - Use lower case letters.
-     `pyconfig_` is must be prefix on key name for environment variable.
+     - Key name for environment variable must be capitalised.
 ```

 So if key name is `redis_hostname` on the application then corresponding consul key name will be `service/environment/RANDOM_STRING/redis_hostname` (like `v2app/production/v2.pyconfig.com/redis_hostname`)
-Environment variable name will be `pyconfig_redis_hostname`.
+Environment variable name will be `REDIS_HOSTNAME`.

 ## Using it